 There is an app called “moodies” which can tell in which mood you’re in.
 By 2020 there will be apps that can tell by your facial expressions, if you are lying.
 Imagine a political debate where it’s being displayed when they’re telling the truth and when they’re not.

 Education: The cheapest smart phones are already only $10 in Africa and Asia.
 By 2020, 70% of all humans in the world will own a smart phone.
 Everyone will have access to a world-class education.
 Every child will be able to use Khan Academy over the internet for everything the child needs to learn in school.
-There have already been releases of software in Indonesia and soon there will be releases in Arabic, Suaheli and Chinese this summer.
-The English app will be for free, so that children in Africa and everywhere else can become fluent in English, the universal language of the world.
+There have already been releases of software in Indonesia and soon there will be releases in Arabic, Suaheli and Chinese.
+The English app will be for free, so that children in Africa and everywhere else can become fluent in American English, the universal language of the world.

 This completed his speech.
+(With my comments added).

 (I think the new cars will help the driver avoid accidents, but the car can never predict everything, especially weather-caused hazards.
 And there will still be millions of old cars without the accident avoidance features.)